| |

 Enhancing the economic and social well-being of

-the rural poor
+the rural poor and

 particularly the women in Sri Lanka and building their